pufferpanel/documentation/source/guides/smtp.rst

    }

 Now, adjust the config options to your needs.

+provider
-- provider - debug, SMTP, or mailgun.
+  debug, SMTP, or mailgun.

+from
-- from - the e-mail address the messages will be sent from
+  the e-mail address the messages will be sent from

+host
-- host - the IP address or domain name of the mail server, followed by the port
+  the IP address or domain name of the mail server, followed by the port

-- username
+username
+  the username to use when authenticating with the mail server

-- password
+password
+  the password to use when authenticating with the mail server

 Once you've set it up, restart PufferPanel.